BYZAN-SOLUTIONS/SQUIDDY/README.md

-# Squiddy
+# Squidy

- Squiddy is a decentralized protocol that allows Ethereum users to earn yield on their assets by depositing them into a vault.
+ Squidy is a decentralized protocol that allows Ethereum users to earn yield on their assets by depositing them into a vault.

 <img src="public/SquidyFinal.png" >